 My next-door neighbor is a strange, old man.
-The last bit of black desperately clings on to his head, and his 1950’s moustache reminds me of the horrible stench of aftershave that I could love if used by him.
-He’s old and strange, but I am lonely and the little notes he leaves at my door gives me the thrill of a forbidden love story.
+The last bit of black desperately clings to his head, and his 1950s moustache reminds me of the horrible stench of aftershave that I could love if used by him.
+He’s old and strange, but I am lonely and the little notes he leaves at my door give me the thrill of a forbidden love story.

 It’s all a fantasy though.
-Our love isn’t forbidden; I’m old enough to make decisions for myself, and am free to love and commit to whoever I desire.
-There could be a number of reasons for that; one being I am a two-time divorcee, and secondly, I live in a one-bedroom apartment, cut-off from my parents who never cared for my far-fetched dreams of a big city life.
+Our love isn’t forbidden; I’m old enough to make decisions for myself and am free to love and commit to whomever I desire.
+There could be a number of reasons for that; one being I am a two-time divorcee, and secondly, I live in a one-bedroom apartment, cut off from my parents who never cared for my far-fetched dreams of a big city life.

 On this dull Wednesday evening I return to my humble palace, covered in dust and filth, lights flickering and bugs buzzing.
 I notice a snack box left at my main door, accompanied by the celebrated notes I’ve come to love so dearly.
 Immediately, the familiar scent of coconut curry floods the house and I hurriedly unfold the piece of paper.

 After reading its contents I gasp and throw it away, overcome by anxiety and restlessness.
 He told me in his broken English that he’s a big fan of Mexican culture, and to impress one of his cousins coming all the way from Amyerika, he wanted to learn the salsa.

 To put it modestly, my acting career didn’t take off as I expected.
 But in my zeal and passion, I took up a few tango lessons.
 How different could they be?

 Quite different.
 No number of Youtube videos taught me how to balance my feet correctly, and the intimate moves were nearly impossible to master without a partner.
 I had two days to perfect my skill, and every twist and turn, each note of the trumpet made me dizzy with the thought.